quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Congestion Control

 QUIC's congestion control is based on TCP NewReno{{?RFC6582}}
-congestion control to determine the congestion window(aka CWND) and pacing rate.
+congestion control to determine the congestion window and pacing rate.
 QUIC congestion control is specified in bytes due to finer control and the ease of appropriate byte counting{{?RFC3465}}.